MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/08-LAB_SC_100_Lab3_Ex3_Retention_policies.md

 >[!NOTE] You should have already installed the Exchange Online PowerShell module.
 If the module is missing follow the instructions for installing the module.

-1. Open an elevated PowerShell window by selecting the Windows button with the right mouse button and then select **Windows PowerShell (Admin)**.
+1. Open an elevated Windows PowerShell window by selecting the Windows button with the right mouse button and then select **Terminal (Admin)**.
 1. Confirm the **User Account Control** window with **Yes**.
 1. Enter the following cmdlet to install the latest Exchange Online PowerShell module version: